writer/writer-framework/docs/docs/quickstart-tutorial.md

 This way, the _Message_ component will show only if there is a message to display.

-For _Plotly graph_:
+For _Plotly Graph_ we use template syntax again:

 |   Property            |   Value               |
 | :-----------:         | :-------------------  |
 | Graph specification   |   `@{figure}`         |

-This way, all of the components are connected to the application state.
-But for now, nothing happens, so it's not so exciting.
-Let's get started with behaviour implementation.
+Congratulations!
+You have just connected all components to the application state.
+Nothing is happening yet.
+Now, we are ready to make it alive.
+It's time for python!

 ## Python implementation